 Biological monitoring

-In 2021, the Tamar Estuary and Esk Rivers Program (TEER) began planning a biological monitoring program; a unique program in northern Tasmania that will enhance our knowledge and understanding of the kanamaluka / Tamar estuary.
+In 2021, the Tamar Estuary and Esk Rivers (TEER) Program established a biological monitoring pilot to enhance our knowledge and understanding of the Kanamaluka / Tamar estuary.

 Value

-The kanamaluka / Tamar estuary and its foreshore are associated with a wide variety of environmental values.
-The primary objective of the biological monitoring program is to improve the knowledge of the ecological values of the estuary, which should complement, integrate with, and build upon the on-going water quality monitoring to create a more holistic understanding of the health of the estuary.
+The Kanamaluka / Tamar estuary and its foreshore are associated with a wide variety of environmental values.
+The primary objective of the biological monitoring program is to improve the knowledge of the ecological values of the estuary, which should complement and build upon the ongoing water quality monitoring to create a more holistic understanding of estuarine health.

 Delivery

-The TEER Program has identified five biological indicators that will form the basis of the monitoring program.
-The indicators cover the geographical extent of the kanamaluka / Tamar estuary and represent a range of ecological values.
+The TEER Program identified five biological indicators that formed the basis of the monitoring program.
+The indicators cover the geographical extent of the Kanamaluka / Tamar estuary and represent a range of ecological values.

 The selected biological indicators are:

-The TEER Program will work with partners and external organisations to monitor each of the indicators, and the results will inform our understanding of the health of the estuarine ecosystem, how it has changed, and how we should manage these values in the future.
+The TEER Program worked with partners and external organisations to monitor each of the indicators, and the results are continuing to inform our understanding of the health of the estuarine ecosystem, how it has changed, and how to manage these values in the future.